keith-wilde/gain-loss-application/.dev/dev-notes.md

-Implement endpoint logic in services
+Next:
+Convert tuples returned from repository into dto objects,

+Finish 4/5 endpoints

+endpoint 4 - do similar to 3 except instead of summing tickers, return full object and sort them endpoint 5 -

-5. Extras if have time -
+Extras if have time -
 tests that import their own data? - example of real database connection is staging config? endpoint that does import
 Use docker compose with spring and postgres containers.